ignatij/knn-mpi/README.md

 </p>

 <p>The training set: https://archive.ics.uci.edu/ml/datasets/Skin+Segmentation# <br/>
 It has 245057 instances.
-The test set has 100 instances, random generated that haven't occurred in the training set.
+The test set has 100 instances, random generated with instances that haven't occurred in the training set.
 </p>

 <b>Version 1 with C++ and MPI</b>